Wolverine World Wide: Founding and early years

-Name change and expansion (1960 to 1989)
+Name change and acquisitions

 In 1964, the company changed its name to Wolverine World Wide, Inc. and in 1965 became a publicly traded company listed on the New York Stock Exchange.
 Hush Puppies, a casual footwear brand founded by the company in 1958, quickly rose to popularity in the 1960s.

-Growth and Acquisitions (1990 to 2009)

 In 1994, Wolverine World Wide introduced Cat Footwear, a licensed brand of shoes using the Caterpillar Inc. name.

 In 1995, the Council of Fashion Designers of America voted Hush Puppies as Fashion Accessory of the Year.

+In 1996, the UK wholesale business for Hush Puppies was acquired from Sears plc, who had been selling Hush Puppies in the United Kingdom.
+Sears' Hush Puppies retail business was sold to Stylo plc at the same time.

 In 1997, the company continued expanding by purchasing the Merrell brand.

 In 1998, Wolverine World Wide acquired the global license for footwear from the Harley-Davidson Motor Company.

 Wolverine World Wide acquisitions in the 2000s included the 2003 purchase of Sebago and 2009 purchases of Chaco and the UK-based brand Cushe.
 The company discontinued the Cushe brand in 2015 and sold Sebago to Italian publicly traded company BasicNet in 2017.

 In 2006, Wolverine World Wide entered into a global footwear licensing deal with Patagonia.
 The company stopped production of Patagonia footwear in 2014.

-Present day
+2012–present

 Wolverine World Wide nearly doubled in size after its 2012 acquisition of the Performance Lifestyle Group of Collective Brands, which added Saucony, Keds, Stride Rite and Sperry Top-Sider brands to its portfolio.
 In 2017 the company sold its United States Department of Defense footwear business along with a factory in Big Rapids, Michigan to Tennessee-based footwear manufacturer Original Footwear.
 In the same year Wolverine World Wide converted Stride Rite to a licensed brand operated by New York City-based Vida Shoes International.

 The company is based out of corporate offices in Rockford, Michigan and Waltham, Massachusetts.
 Wolverine World Wide also operates three distribution centers in the United States, one in Canada and one in the Netherlands.
 As of December 29, 2018, Wolverine World Wide operated 80 retail stores in the U.S. and Canada and 42 consumer-direct eCommerce sites.
 According to the company's 2018 annual report, "substantially all of the units sourced by the Company are procured from numerous third-party manufacturers in the Asia Pacific region.
 The Company maintains offices in the Asia Pacific region to develop and facilitate sourcing strategies."

-Wolverine World Wide operated various PFAS dumpsites throughout Belmont and Rockford that contaminated the drinking water of residents.
-These sites contaminated the water for hundreds of residents.
+Wolverine World Wide operated various PFAS dumpsites throughout Belmont and Rockford that contaminated the drinking water of hundreds of residents.
 The chemicals involved have been linked to various negative health effects, including several cancers.
 In February 2020 Wolverine settled Grand Rapids federal court action by agreeing to pay $69.5 million to provide town-supplied drinking water to affected residents.

 In 2019, Wolverine World Wide reorganized into two operating segments: